Federal Bribery Defense Lawyer Chicago

 Consequences of a Federal Bribery Conviction

-Public corruption allegations often receive significant media attention and can permanently damage a person’s reputation.
+Public corruption allegations often receive significant media attention and can permanently affect a person’s public image and career opportunities.

 Lack of Corrupt Intent